-One of the core functions for a PMO is to get involved with how new projects are started.
+One of the core functions for a PMO is to get involved with new project initiation.

 In businesses without a PMO, this process is often haphazard.
 It can feel chaotic, because no one has a clear view of what initiatives the company is working on.
 And worse, it’s almost impossible to find out because everyone is managing their flow of work slightly differently.
 Forecasting is an issue and you’re never quite sure what your team will be working on next.

 A PMO can prevent all those challenges.
 But how do you identify if you have an issue with project initiation?
 Whether you call it project activation, project on boarding or something else, this is the step when an idea becomes a project – something that the business is now committed to funding, resourcing and seeing through to completion (unless something drastic changes).